kwaldenphd/matplotlib-intro/README.md

 # Customizing in `matplotlib`

-The other components of the `Figure` include things like axis labels, marker or line style, tick labels, figure title, etc.

-Knowing how to configure or customize these plot components is not just about aesthetics--in many cases, customizing a plot is necessary for readability.

 ## Title and Axis Labels

 We can start by adding a plot title, and axis labels to our square root line plot.